-"can't use": Effect can't be played for a specified duration or event may include all effects or specify triggered, static, or activated effects or effects that are more specific.
-For instance, an effect that says "You can't use Evade" only stops you from playing an Evade keyword ability to prevent damage, but doesn't cover other damage prevention effects like Deflect or "prevent X damage"
+"can't use": Effects can't be played for a specified duration or event.
+It may specify triggered, static, or activated effects or effects that are more specific.
+For instance, an effect that says "You can't use Evade" only stops you from playing an Evade keyword ability to prevent damage, but doesn't cover other damage prevention effects like Deflect or "prevent X damage".